dream-gcm/usermanual/source/AppendixA.md

 Most of the presentation of the code is in Appendix D, but here I will walk you through the main program to give you an idea of how one timestep unfolds.
 Have the source code open in front of you while you read this.

-i) Model setup
+### i) Model setup
-A few subroutines are called to set up things that are not going to change thoughout the model run.
-INISET to set up namelist variables, nondimensionalisation constants and factors for Fourier transforms etc. INIGAU calculates Gaussian weights and latitudes.
-INISI sets up sigma levels, the vertical scheme and the semi-implicit scheme.
-INIRES defines damping coefficients from timescales given in the namelist.
-INIVAR initialises some model variables such as grid point fields, masks etc, and initialises the spectral state variables to zero.
+A few subroutines are called to set up things that are not going to change thoughout the model run. `INISET` to set up namelist variables, nondimensionalisation constants and factors for Fourier transforms etc. `INIGAU` calculates Gaussian weights and latitudes. `INISI` sets up sigma levels, the vertical scheme and the semi-implicit scheme.
+INIRES defines damping coefficients from timescales given in the namelist. `INIVAR` initialises some model variables such as grid point fields, masks etc, and initialises the spectral state variables to zero.

-ii) The training loop
+### ii) The training loop
-The loop from 1 to KTFIN starts next and is bounded by line number 111.
-It is only used for training runs (LTRAIN=.T.).
+The loop from 1 to `KTFIN` starts next and is bounded by line number 111.
+It is only used for training runs (`LTRAIN=.T.`).
 It actually runs the model multiple times for one timestep from a sequence of initial conditions.

-iii) Initialisation
+### iii) Initialisation
-State variables are reinitialised to zero for good measure, and then read from the input data in INIIC.
-Then if necessary we skip through the reference data and cyclic forcing files to the correct calendar date to get ready to read in the basic forcing.
-READFCE reads the forcing and reference data and then, conditionally on options set in the namelsit we read the forcing anomly, nudging data and SST data.
+State variables are reinitialised to zero for good measure, and then read from the input data in `INIIC`.
+Then if necessary we skip through the reference data and cyclic forcing files to the correct calendar date to get ready to read in the basic forcing. `READFCE` reads the forcing and reference data and then, conditionally on options set in the namelsit we read the forcing anomly, nudging data and SST data.

-Once this is all done the intial condtion is written out as the first record of the model’s spectral history file at RKOUNT=0.
+Once this is all done the intial condtion is written out as the first record of the model’s spectral history file at `RKOUNT=0`.
 For consistency in the number of records per file, gridpoint history records are also output at this point.
 But the first record of the grid history file will only contain the intial zeros, because no gridpoint information has yet been calculated.